 Well, here at Adscook, we understand that Facebook places some limitations on automation.
 That’s why we’ve taken it upon ourselves to seek to provide you with more flexible and advanced automation capabilities.
 Wanting to find out more about how to optimize your Facebook ads to help you move forward?
 Don’t wait any longer: let’s dive in and take a closer look at Adscook’s automation features and find out why you should be using them.

 You already know that, when setting up multiple condition statements within one rule in Facebook Ads Manager, the conditions are automatically tied up with AND logic.
 This means that the rule will trigger only if this AND that conditions are met at the same time.
 But what if you want to set up two equivalent condition statements and want the rule to trigger if EITHER of them is met?

 We know that some of the most advanced advertisers among you have faced this limitation on Facebook, and this is precisely why we have decided to add it on the Adscook platform: to allow you to conduct advanced experimentations.
 You can now take this even further and play with any combination of conditions you desire.
 Create complex condition statements, nest conditions, or do whatever else bakes your cake: Adscook makes all of this possible.

 2. Pre-Built Optimization Templates

 If you’re not as experienced in running automated rules on Facebook as the advertisers we mentioned in the previous point, this may seem like an intimidating task.
 But help is at hand, thanks to Adscook’s pre-built rule templates.
 Here are the templates we currently support:

-- Scale while profitable
+- Scale Best Performers

-- Scale duplicates
+- Scale Aggressive and Safe